clovaai/rexnet/README.md

 ### Actual performance scores
 - The CPU latencies are tested on Xeon E5-2630_v4 with a single image and the GPU latencies iare measured on M40 PGUs with **the batchsize of 64**.
-- EfficientNet's accuracy scores are taken form [arxiv v3 of the paper](https://arxiv.org/pdf/1905.11946v3.pdf).
+- EfficientNets' scores are taken form [arxiv v3 of the paper](https://arxiv.org/pdf/1905.11946v3.pdf).
-- For the FLOPs, params., latencies, the smaller valeus indicate the faster inference speeed.

   Model | Input Res. | Top-1 acc. | Top-5 acc. | FLOPs/params. | CPU Lat./ GPU Lat.
   :--: |:--:|:--:|:--:|:--:|:--:|